 There can be a minor slow down due to routing traffic through an extra edge network, but it’s usually modest for typical browsing.
 Your mileage may vary depending on location and ISP.

 # Can I use Edge Secure Network for streaming blocked content?
+Are vpns legal in japan and what you need to know about legality, privacy, and choosing a vpn in 2026

 It might help with geo-masking in some cases, but streaming services actively block VPN-like traffic.
 If your goal is consistent geo-unblocking for streaming, a dedicated VPN with recommended servers is usually more reliable.